philipch07/DotaBot/README.md

 # DotaBot
 This is my second bot.
 My first bot had the lifespan of approximately 2 hours :)<br>
-Use !help to get all the commands that the bot has (WIP)
+Use !dota to get all the commands that the bot has.
+The main purpose of this bot is to be able to return the important data (and some fun data) from your last match of Dota.
 ## Made With
-Riley, Frank, and Charles (and a bit from Dan).
+Riley, Frank, Charles, and Dan.
 Started on 12/30/20.
 ### Original code
 Came from my first project.